 Raised in Budapest, Capa has experienced political oppression from a young age, which forced him to flee to Berlin.
 There he felt Hitler’s power.
 Thus he moved to Paris.
 This is where he met Gerta Pohorylle and started working with her.

 They both adopted new names and began publishing their work.
 You can find his images all around the globe in numerous newspapers and magazines.
 The world lost this amazing artist on May 25, 1954, while pursuing his passion and covering the Indochina War.
 He may not have lived a long life, but he indeed fulfilled his purpose and made a big impact within 40 years!

 The five wars he covered:

 - The Spanish Civil War

 - The Second Sino-Japanese War

 - World War II across Europe,

 - The 1948 Arab-Israeli War

 - The First Indochina War.

-In such times when evidence of inhumanity overwhelm us, and the new generation is busy looking into their cell-phone cameras—war photography changes the perception altogether.
-They may seem obsolete, but in reality, are treasured by those who know its worth.
+In such times when evidence of inhumanity overwhelms us, and the new generation is busy looking into their cell-phone cameras—war photography changes the perception altogether.
+They may seem obsolete, but in reality, they are treasured by those who know their worth.